math-bootcamp/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 However, since limits are a theoretical tool, they offer us no help in the calculation of gradients in practice.

-Numerically, we can replace the infinitetesimal $$h$$ with an arbitrarily small one, leading us to approximate the derivative as:
+Numerically, we can replace the infinitesimal $$h$$ with an arbitrarily small one, leading us to approximate the derivative as:

 $$ f'(a) \approx \lim_{h\rightarrow 0} \frac{f(a + h) - f(a)}{h} $$